German hip-hop: 1990–1995

 In 1991, the German music label Bombastic released the record Krauts with Attitude: German Hip Hop Vol. 1.
 The album featured fifteen songs – three in German, eleven in English, and one in French.
-The album was produced by DJ Michael Reinboth, a popular hip hop DJ at that time.
-Michael Reinboth moved to Munich in 1982 and was the first DJ to introduce Garage House and Old school hip hop music to the Munich club scene.
-His compilation Krauts with Attitude is considered one of the first German hip hop albums, as it features Die Fantastischen Vier.
-The title refers to N.W.A (Niggaz with Attitude), one of the most controversial hip hop groups of the time in the United States.
-Krauts with Attitude was the first album to nationalize German hip hop, and its album packaging reflected this.
-"The cover was designed in the colours of the national flag (black, red and yellow), and the liner notes read as follows: 'Now is the time to oppose somehow the self confidence of the English and the American.'"
+The album was produced by DJ Michael Reinboth, a popular hip-hop DJ at that time.
+Michael Reinboth moved to Munich in 1982 and was the first DJ to introduce Garage House and Old school hip-hop music to the Munich club scene.
+His compilation Krauts with Attitude is considered one of the first German hip-hop albums, as it features Die Fantastischen Vier.
+The title refers to N.W.A (Niggaz with Attitude), one of the most controversial hip-hop groups of the time in the United States.
+Krauts with Attitude was the first album to nationalize German hip-hop, and its album packaging reflected this.
+"The cover was designed in the colours of the national flag (black, red and yellow), and the liner notes read as follows: 'Now is the time to oppose somehow the self-confidence of the English and the American.'"

-In the early 1990s, hip hop established itself in the mainstream, and many new rappers emerged on the scene.
+In the early 1990s, hip-hop established itself in the mainstream, and many new rappers emerged on the scene.
 One such band was Die Fantastischen Vier, four rappers from Stuttgart, whose optimistic sound and lighthearted lyrics have brought them fame both in Germany and abroad.
-Apparently, original crew members Smudo and Thomas D, were inspired to begin rapping in German following a six-month visit to the United States.
-It became apparent that they had nothing in common with U.S. rappers and their essentially middle-class upbringing was foreign to that of the cultural environment of U.S. hip hop.
+Apparently, original crew members Smudo and Thomas D were inspired to begin rapping in German following a six-month visit to the United States.
+It became apparent that they had nothing in common with U.S. rappers and their essentially middle-class upbringing was foreign to that of the cultural environment of U.S. hip-hop.
 "The group subsequently decided to concentrate on issues they saw around them, using their own language, rather than aping American styles."

-Although Die Fantastischen Vier achieved commercial success and helped to pioneer hip hop music in Germany, they were contested for sounding "too American."
+Although Die Fantastischen Vier achieved commercial success and helped to pioneer hip-hop music in Germany, they were criticized for sounding "too American."
 The group's lack of socially conscious topics and simplistic delivery and material informed the ways in which they were viewed as a trite pop group.